caddyserver/website/src/docs/markdown/caddyfile/directives/rewrite.md

 The `rewrite` directive implies the intent to accept the request, but with modifications.
 It is mutually exclusive to other `rewrite` directives in the same block, so it is safe to define rewrites that would otherwise cascade into each other; only the first matching rewrite will be executed.

+Because `rewrite` essentially performs an internal redirect, the Caddyfile adapter will not fold any subsequent, adjacent handlers into the same route if their matchers happen to be exactly the same.
+This allows the matchers of the next handlers to be deferred until after the rewrite.
+In other words, a matcher that matches a request before the `rewrite` might not match the same request after the `rewrite`.
+If you want your `rewrite` to share a route with other handlers, use the [`route`](route) or [`handle`](handle) directives.

 ## Syntax